abelzhang115/abelzhang115/README.md

 * if your application is not accessible (time out), it's security group issue
 * all inbound traffic is blocked by default
 * all outbound traffic is authorised by default

+Security Groups are stateful, so allowing inbound traffic to the necessary ports enables the connection.
+Network ACLs are stateless, so you must allow both inbound and outbound traffic

 ### IP addresses
 private IP: Machines connect to WWW using a NAT + internet gateway (a proxy)